Dev-EndLess/JavaScript-Reference/BasicJS/Global Scope Lexical Scope/README.md

 [var] = Instantiates function() scoped variables <br>
 [let] and [const] = Instantiate {block} scoped variables <br>

 ✔️ Avoid using var.
-Stick with const and let
+Stick with const and let <br>
-✔️ Use const unless you need to reassing value
+✔️ Use const unless you need to reassing value <br>
-✔️ Use let if you know you will reassing value
+✔️ Use let if you know you will reassing value <br>